 A few weeks ago one of my daughters and I were talking about The Andy Griffith show and Mayberry.
 She said to me “Mom after your generation no one will even know what Mayberry was about”.
 I started thinking about it and am hoping that is not true.
 But do most of the younger generations know who Lucille Ball, Vivian Leigh or John Wayne are??

 Everyone around my age (62) grew up watching a show on television that transported us to a magical town called Mayberry.

 It was a quaint, little old fashioned town, made up of kind, hardworking people with good morals.
 There was no serious crime and families were close.
 People were kind to their neighbors.
 Children showed respect to their parents and romance was not the sex scenes we now have on television.
 I know that for myself, I wanted to live my adult life in a place like this.

 Continue reading IF ONLY LIFE COULD BE MORE LIKE MAYBERRY

-This recipe for Raspberry Lime Cookie cups is not only pretty to look at, it tastes delicious.
+These Raspberry Lime Cookie cups are not only pretty to look at, they taste delicious.